Bursaries and grants

 PERCY PICTON was a well known plantsman, gardener, nurseryman, lecturer and broadcaster.
 The Charity was established by The Wyche and Colwall Horticultural Society in 1987, as a lasting memorial to their late president, who had a special interest in encouraging people to learn more about the world of plants.

-The charity is small and qualification for a grant was originally restricted to people who were resident in the Malvern Hills area, and those resident in the counties of Herefordshire, Worcestershire, Gloucestershire and Warwickshire.
-However, this restriction has now been lifted and applications are welcome from the whole of the UK.
+The charity is small and qualification for a grant is restricted to people who reside in the Malvern Hills area, and those resident in the counties of Herefordshire, Worcestershire, Gloucestershire and Warwickshire.

 For more information and to apply, please follow the link: https://paulpictonswebpatch.blog/2018/02/08/the-percy-picton-memorial-fund